CAU-Tstega/text-steganography/README.md

 ## Summary

 ##### This repository contains a reimplementation for this paper "linguistic steganography based on Adaptive Probability Distribution"
+##### The codes of other generative text steganographic methods will be updated soon!

 ## Requirements
 ##### TensorFlow = 1.13